Edinburgh Hogmanay

 Edinburgh's Hogmanay -- or Edinburgh Hogmany as some misspell it -- is the most extravagant and bold New Year's Eve celebrations in Europe.
 The climax is the Hogmanay Street Party in Princes Street but events last four days altogether and include street theatre, music, dancing and fireworks.

-Book coach tickets to and from Edinburgh Guaranteed seats, overnight or daytime journeys:
+Book coach tickets to Edinburgh from £15.
+Guaranteed seats, overnight or daytime journeys.

 Hogmanay history and traditions